828.251.6622 | mpo@landofsky.org

 HOW IT WORKS

 Projects receive a percentage of available revenue in the following three categories: Statewide Mobility (40%), Regional Impact (30%), and Division Needs (30%).
 The Statewide Mobility projects are 100% data driven and selected based on quantitative scores.
 Regional Impact projects focus on improving connectivity within regions (7).
 Selection is based on 70% data and 30% local input.
 Division Needs projects focus on addressing local needs, and selection is based on 50% data and 50% local input.
 The French Broad River MPO along with NCDOT Divisions 13 and 14 will assign local input points to the Regional Impact and Division Needs tier projects based on approved methodology.
-This assignment took place in the Spring and Fall of 2018.
 Projects with the highest scores will have a greater chance of being programmed into the STIP/MTIP.

 Map of Highway and Bicycle and Pedestrian projects submitted for SPOT 5 by the FBRMPO.